mccoyJosh/ClassInfo/SDEV120/M04/Day1/2_types_of_structures.md

 - Structures can be stacked or connected to one another only at their entry or exit points.
 (No connecting to outside/alternative routes of path(s))

 - Any structure can be nested within another structure.

+# Old days: go to's

+These allowed us to jump around to different parts of code immeditly.
+For instance, you could 'go to' line 6 in a given program if you would like.

+This would allow us to break many of these structures, for you could just have a go to in the middle of a selection/loop and that would be breaking out code!